Salient Issue

 Fairtrade also promotes work in the following areas:

-At the export, import and manufacturing stages, Fairtrade’s interventions against forced labour are laid out in the Fairtrade Trader Standard.
-This Standard requires companies to be aware of national labour laws and fundamental ILO Conventions, including those on forced labour, and show no evidence of violations.
-This applies in Fairtrade certified supply chains regardless of whether the local county has ratified these ILO Conventions or not.
+• At the export, import and manufacturing stages, Fairtrade’s interventions against forced labour are laid out in the Fairtrade Trader Standard.
+This Standard requires companies to be aware of national labour laws and fundamental ILO Conventions, including those on forced labour, and to show no evidence of violations.
+This applies in Fairtrade certified supply chains regardless of whether the local country has ratified these ILO Conventions or not.
 Compliance with these requirements is checked in audits if there are any prior indications of non-compliance8.

 In addition, traders must comply with Fairtrade’s pricing and Premium requirements, which support farmer organisations and plantations to invest in socio-economic development of the communities they serve and their workers.